-Construction Design Planning Study Concept Development Project Funding (A) Construction is fully funded in the Illinois 2020-2025 Multi-Year Plan.
-(B) IDOT has programmed approximately \$6.4 million for an engineering study.
-Construction cost estimates will be determined by the study.
-Construction cost is currently unfunde and no funding sources or partnerships have been identified.
-Location: St. Clair County, Illinois Estimated Cost: \$121.4 million Owner: Illinois Department of Transportation (IDOT), Village of Sauget Contact: Kirk Brown, IDOT Program Development Engineer, (618) 346-3112 Richard Sauget, Village of Sauget Mayor, (618) 274-2990 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Construction Design Planning Study Concept Development Project Funding (A) Construction is fully funded and included in IDOT's FY21-26 proposed Highway Improvement Program.
+(B) IDOT has programmed approximately \$6.5 million for an engineering study.
+Estimated project cost is \$100M and is unfunded.
+Location: St. Clair County, Illinois Estimated Cost: \$220 million Owner: Illinois Department of Transportation (IDOT), Village of Sauget Contact: Kirk Brown, IDOT Program Development Engineer, (618) 346-3112 Richard Sauget, Village of Sauget Mayor, (618) 274-2990 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on four primary criteria: safety and security in travel, efficiency impact, multimodal impact, and economic impact.
 Based on the criteria, the following project addresses regional freight needs and is considered one of the highest priorities for the region.
 Project Need: Illinois Route 3 is the backbone of a nearly 60-mile long, five-mile wide economic corridor in Southwestern Illinois.
 The corridor provides access through the industrial heart of the region including Wood River, Granite City, East St. Louis, Sauget, and Dupo.
 The corridor is responsible for 215,000 jobs and a \$9.2 billion annual payroll.
 A significant portion of the region's freight generators and users are located in the area, including America's Central Port, Union Pacific Dupo Intermodal Yard, American Milling, and business parks such as Gateway Commerce Center and Lakeview Commerce Center.
 A 2.2-mile segment of the corridor from approximately Monsanto Avenue to Route 157 was identified as a freight bottleneck in the 2018 IDOT Competitive Freight Program.
 Project Impact: The state has made significant investments in recent years in this important north-south transportation link, but Illinois Route 3 is still in need of improvements.
-Completion of the improvements will: - Support long-term, high-paying job growth in manufacturing and transportation sectors - Improve access to the I-70 Stan Musial Veterans Memorial Bridge, Sauget Industrial Park, and St. Louis Downtown Airport - Accelerate the redevelopment of brownfield sites and underutilized properties along the corridor - Estimated cost includes an engineering study for Project B, but does not include total engineering or construction cost.
-Construction cost estimates will be determined by the engineering study.
-Illinois Route 3 Access Improvements (IL) Partially Programmed for Construction
+Completion of the improvements will: - Support long-term, high-paying job growth in manufacturing and transportation sectors - Improve access to the I-70 Stan Musial Veterans Memorial Bridge, Sauget Industrial Park, and St. Louis Downtown Airport - Accelerate the redevelopment of brownfield sites and underutilized properties along the corridor ST LOUIS REGIONAL FREIGHTWAY Illinois Route 3 Access Improvements (IL) Partially Programmed for Construction